CanadianShield/HuntingBites/03-YellowSnowballEffect.md

 ⏭️ Next: use the same logic to add addition post compromise steps (such as adding a mailbox redirection rule)

+First let's see what's the audit record when user update their MFA methods.
+Too lazy to check the documentation, so let's check directly in the AuditLogs table:

 ```kql
 AuditLogs
 | where TimeGenerated > ago(14d)
 | where *  contains "security info"
 ```

+Ok now we see clearer let's fine tune the filter.

 ```kql
 AuditLogs